Pacifica Graduate Institute: Graduate Research Library

 Pacifica Graduate Institute's library resources and services support graduate-level study in the areas of counseling psychology, clinical psychology, depth psychology, depth psychotherapy, mythological studies, and humanities.
 Subject area strengths are in Jungian and archetypal psychology, depth psychology, psychoanalysis, clinical psychology, mythology, religious studies, psychological studies of literature, and research methodology.
 The Graduate Research Libraries on the Lambert and Ladera campuses contain over 26,000 books, provide access to over 300,000 ebooks, 4,000 theses and dissertations, and 2,000 audio and video materials.
 They also provide access to thousands of journals, both in print and electronic formats.
 The collection includes faculty publications, rare and hard-to-find books, and reference materials such as specialized encyclopedias and handbooks.
 The library also maintains an archive of open access digitized audio faculty lectures on various topics from prior years, stored in the Internet Archive.
 Lectures can be downloaded in different file formats or listened to online.

 Bookstore

 The institute's bookstore stocks over 5,000 book titles focused on Depth psychology, Archetypal psychology, the humanities, and mythology.
-The bookstore is located on both Pacifica Graduate Institute campuses in Montecito and Carpinteria.
+The bookstore is located on Pacifica Graduate Institute's Ladera Lane campus in Montecito.

-Alumni association
+Official Pacifica Alumni Connections

-Pacifica Graduate Institute Alumni Association (PGIAA) was formed on 17 April 2013.
-PGIAA is a California 501(c) Nonprofit Corporation for the purposes of developing an operational and charitable membership association that supports both the alumni (of Pacifica Graduate Institute) and the wider community to develop their intellectual, spiritual, altruistic, and professional capabilities.
-The association has more than 5,000 members and over 30 regional chapters across the United States and Canada.
+Pacifica Graduate Institute established the Official Pacifica Alumni Connections (OPAC) as an initiative intended to support ongoing engagement with its alumni community.
+The program reflects the institute’s long-standing practice of maintaining relationships with graduates and providing opportunities for continued connection, collaboration, and professional development.

+Pacifica alumni work in fields related to depth psychology, the humanities, education, and therapeutic practice.
+Through Pacifica Alumni Connections, the institute facilitates communication and engagement between alumni and the broader Pacifica community, with the aim of supporting alumni activities while reinforcing the institute’s educational mission.